Little Oscar and the Art of the Illustrated Letter

-The item is a note sent by Wilde to Anne Lynch Botta, the 19th century doyenne of New York literary society, in which he expresses regret at not being able to attend a reception owing to his impending departure for Canada.
+The item is a note sent by Wilde to Anne Lynch Botta, the 19th century doyenne of New York literary society, in which he expresses regret at not being able to attend a reception, owing to his impending departure for Canada.

 On a balmy Sunday lunchtime last Spring I found myself in the refreshment area of the prestigious New York Antiquarian Book Fair.
-The ambience and the food were very pleasant, perhaps suspiciously so, which I should have seen as a portent for what I was about to discover had I not been obliviously fitting in.
+The ambience and the food were very pleasant, which should have been a portent of the standards I was about to discover, had I not been obliviously more concerned with fitting in,

-My café table had an inlaid chessboard and the kindly stranger opposite made the first move.
-“Are you a dealer or a collector?” he asked, with an air of inevitability that suggested a third alternative had not previously existed.
-As I was that third alternative I countered with the department store defense: “I’m just browsing,” I said vaguely.
-It was a gambit designed to replace the probability of being neither with the possibility of being either.
+My café table had an inlaid chessboard and what alerted to me to how I fitted in was made clear in an early gambit.
+The kindly stranger opposite made the first move.
+“Are you a dealer or a collector?” he asked, with an air of inevitability that suggested a third alternative did not exist.
+As I was such a third alternative I decided to counter with the department store maneuver: “I’m just browsing.”
+It was a defense designed to replace the probability of being actually neither with the possibility of vaguely being either.

-However, it soon became apparent to me, if not to my new friend, that even the rank of ‘browser‘ had wildly overstated my standing.
+However, it soon became apparent to me, if not to my new friend, that even the self-imposed rank of ‘browser‘ wildly overstated my standing as a potential customer.

 A rediscovered letter by Oscar Wilde informs his relationship with anonymity

-Wilde’s college exploits, his aesthetic entry into London society, the self-publicity of his American tour, and his rise to fame have all been well documented; and the story often distills to the crucial moment of his fall from grace, a short period in 1895 when fame turned to infamy.
+Wilde’s college exploits, his aesthetic entry into London society, the self-publicity of his American tour, and his pursuit of fame have all been well documented; and the story often distills to the crucial moment of his fall from grace, a short period in 1895 when fame turned to infamy.

-But there is a more enduring, more subtle, and underlying theme that began with Wilde’s desire to be known: it was a journey through his art and life towards an imperative for anonymity.
+But there is a more enduring, more subtle, and underlying theme that began with Wilde’s desire for the opposite: a journey through his art and life towards an imperative for anonymity.